Pediatric trochleoplasty

 This is most frequently determined from an MRI but rarely may require a small procedure done separately where a camera is inserted in the knee (diagnostic arthroscopy) to get a direct look at the cartilage surfaces.

-• What physical therapy or rehabilitation is needed after a Trochleoplasty?
+• What physical therapy or rehabilitation is needed after pediatric trochleoplasty surgery?

 Post-operative physical therapy is an essential component of the trochleoplasty treatment plan.
 Not only with physical therapy help minimize the risks of complications like stiffness, but the therapist is an important part of the care team helping patients regain their strength and function after surgery.